graphcore-research/graphcore-research.github.io/pages/posts/2026/04-stochastic-rounding/post.md

 So I'm guessing you've come back here having tried $R=4$ or lower?

 If you tried $R=4$ you may have seen a slight deviation from the plots we've seen up to now.
 Here's a snapshot.
-It doesn't look like much at $R=4$, but it's definitely not lining up on the Y=X line, and at $R=2$, you can clearly see it: the SR values, even averaged over thousands of samples, are all above the Y=X line, so they are not in any way "unbiased" projections of the inputs.
+It doesn't look like there's a big problem at $R=4$, but it's definitely not lining up on the Y=X line, and at $R=2$, you can clearly see it: the SR values, even averaged over thousands of samples, are all above the Y=X line, so they are not in any way "unbiased" projections of the inputs.

 <div class="snapshot-grid">
   <img src="../2026/04-stochastic-rounding/img/sr-rbits-floor-r5.png" alt="Static snapshot of the scalar SR demo in floor mode with R equals 5">